Georgia stun Wales with victory in Cardiff

 But Georgia responded in the second half with an Alexander Todua try and the boot of Matkava to create history and spark wild celebrations.

-The defeat, in a year where Wales have also lost at home to Italy, will bring Pivac's position under intense scrutiny, less than a year before the World Cup in France.
+The defeat, in a year in which Wales have also lost at home to Italy, will bring Pivac's position under intense scrutiny, less than a year before the World Cup in France.

-Georgia had defeated Italy in the summer at home, but this result will further strengthen their credentials of being introduced in the Six Nations.
+Georgia had defeated Italy in the summer, but this result will further strengthen the calls for them to be introduced into the Six Nations.

 For Pivac's side, it is hard to see where they go from here.

-Wales finish the Autumn Nations campaign against Australia next Saturday following a performance against Georgia that fell well short of what should be expected from this international side.
+Wales finish the Autumn Nations campaign against Australia next Saturday following a performance that fell well short of what should be expected from this international side.

 A 55-23 hammering handed out by the All Blacks in the opening match was followed by a gritty 20-13 victory over Argentina that was built on determined defence.